Parry's Agave Agave parryi

 - Uses (Ethnobotany):

-- Native Americans used this plant for its fibers, to make soap, and medicine.
-It was also eaten.
+- Native Americans use this plant for its fibers, to make soap, and as medicine.
 The liquid from a plant that is about to flower can be fermented to make pulque which can be distilled into tequila or mescal.

 - Life Cycle: